LisaKr/imageboard/README.md

 On the bottom of the page there is a "more" button which loads the next set of images and disappears in case there are no more images to show.

-The user can also upload their own picture by clicking on the plus button in the bottom right corber.
+The user can also upload their own picture by clicking on the plus button in the bottom right corner.
 The user will need to enter their name, the title and the description of the picture.
 The picture will be added to the gallery and shown on the top.

 When not in use, the uploader remains hidden.